 Perhaps the most well-known veterans organization in the country, the American Legion is a non-profit organization of US war veterans, with a membership of approximately 1.8 million.
 A thousand members of the American Expeditionary Force founded the Legion in Paris in 1919 as a patriotic veterans organization devoted to mutual helpfulness.
 The American Legion was chartered and incorporated by Congress in 1919 and has enjoyed a high profile since its largest veterans organization.
 Ten of the last thirteen Presidents of the United States have been members of the Legion.
-As a service for American veterans, Together We Served supports organizations such as the American Legion.

 What is the Purpose of the American Legion?

-The American Legion endeavors to mentor youth and sponsor community programs that promulgate the values of patriotism and honor.
+The orgnization endeavors to mentor youth and sponsor community programs that promulgate the values of patriotism and honor.
 It also advocates for strong national security and the support of both active duty service members and veterans.
 One prominent program is American Legion Baseball, cultivating sportsmanship, citizenship, and fitness in young people.
 Another is Operation Comfort Warriors, a program that supports hospitalized service members and their families.
 With grassroots involvement in the legislation process at all government levels, the American Legion pursues a nonpartisan, not-for-profit agenda based on advocacy for veterans, informed on the issues by resolutions passed by volunteer leadership.
 For example, the Legion was instrumental in creating the Veterans Administration in 1930 (which later became the Department of Veterans Affairs) and the GI Bill’s passing in 1944.

-Who Can Join the American Legion?
+Who Can Join the Legion?

 - If you have served federal active duty in the United States Armed Forces since December 7, 1941, and are either still serving or have received an honorable discharge, you are eligible for membership.